 A risk assessment means the identification of potential risks associated with the concerned trial, based on the safety of the participants, the investigational medicinal product and the trial design and methods.
 A number of different factors influence the extent to which the safety of the trial participants is affected in the trial, e.g. the status, type and safety profile of the medicinal product, the difference between intervention and normal clinical practice, and the complexity of the trial.
-The risk assessment procedure and the associated categorisation of a trial are described below (Figure 2).
+The risk assessment and the associated risk categorisation of a trial are described below in Figure 2, points 1-4.

 Figure 2.
-Risk assessment of a trial for the purpose of applying risk-adapted adverse reaction management
+Risk assessment of a trial for the purpose of applying risk-adapted adverse event management.